 When to prune your mango tree

 There is usually no need to prune your mango tree on an annual basis.
-The initial pruning should be done in the spring or in the summer when the tree reaches over 1 meter in height.
-The second pruning should be done immediately after the first harvest and completed by the end of December.
+The initial (light) pruning should be done in the spring or in the summer when the tree reaches over 1 meter in height.
+The second pruning should be done immediately after the first harvest.
+For some varieties ripening can be in March-April.
 This is usually 2-3 years following the planting of the mango tree.
 The third, pre-flowering pruning is time-sensitive and should be complete 2-4 weeks before the flowering process begins in May.
 Following the first few years of pruning, the need to do this on a regular basis will be reduced and ultimately eliminated.

 - The first pruning of the young mango tree is extremely important for its initial shaping;